alphagov/govuk-import-export-prototype/guidance/foodtest.markdown

 ###Apply for a plant health certificate

 s1.
 If you need one, apply for an import permit from the country you're exporting to. s2.
-Fill in the [application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/515947/form-hh93.pdf)(PDF, 286KB).
+Fill in the [plant health certificate application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/515947/form-hh93.pdf)(PDF, 286KB).
 Only fill in sections 1 and 2 if you need to send a sample. s3.
 Return the form to [APHA](https://www.gov.uk/government/organisations/animal-and-plant-health-agency/about/access-and-opening#plant-health--seeds-inspectorate) 5 days before you want to export. s4.
-When returning your application form, include a 1kg sample if required.
+If required, include a 1kg sample if required when you return your application form.
 For Algeria, Serbia, Bosnia, Montenegro, China or Vietnam, send a second 1 kg sample in a paper bag sealed inside a plastic bag. s5.
 Contact the port you’re exporting from to ask a trade inspector to inspect your grain. s6.
 When you've passed your inspection, fill in another copy of the [application form](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/515947/form-hh93.pdf)